-Featured everywhere from the Wall Street Journal to network TV, Kevin Richardson is an award winning health and fitness writer, natural bodybuilding champion, creator of Naturally Intense High Intensity Training and one of the most sought after personal trainers in New York City.
-Learn more about his award winning personal training services and his handpicked team of trainers here!
+Featured everywhere from the Wall Street Journal to network TV, Kevin Richardson is the international fitness consultant for UNICEF, natural bodybuilding champion, creator of Naturally Intense High Intensity Training and a 5 Time Best Personal Trainer NYC Award Winner.
+Learn more about Naturally Intense Personal Training New York City here!

 1. Stunkard AJ, McLaren-Hume M. The results of treatment for obesity.
 Arch Int Med 1959